The morning-after pill and menstruation: effects on the menstrual cycle

 According to several studies, it would appear that the morning-after pill is more effective than the morning-after pill, since it is effective up to 5 days after unprotected intercourse.

-Since it is not 100% effective, it is advisable to take a pregnancy test 2 or 3 weeks after high-risk intercourse, to smake sure it has worked.
+Since it is not 100% effective, it is advisable to take a pregnancy test 2 or 3 weeks after high-risk intercourse, to ensure that it has worked properly.

-As it is a hormone-based emergency contraception, it will have an impact on the body and how it functions.
-The morning-after pill and periods late periods, the morning-after pill and early periods?
+As it's a hormonal emergency contraception, it will have an impact on the body and how it functions.
+The morning-after pill and late periods, the morning-after pill and early periods?
 We explain.

 Changes to the menstrual cycle